Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

         * store parameter configuration with the SSM Parameter Store
     * works with Windows and Linux OS
 * **How it works**
-    * install SSM agent on systems - default on Amazon Linux AMI / Ubunut AMI
+    * install `SSM agent` on systems - default on Amazon Linux AMI / Ubuntu AMI
     * SSM agent links to SSM and provides data
 * debugging: if an instance cannot be controlled by SSM its usually an issue with the agent
-* allows: running commands, pathcing and configuring
+* allows: running commands, patch and configuring
 * **SSM Session Manager** - start SSH on EC2 and on-premises servers without SSH acces / bastion hosts / SSH keys
     * no port 22 needed
     * support for Linux / MacOS / Windows
     * send log data to S3 or CloudWatch Logs
     * **Managed Nodes** - EC2 instances and other servers configured to work with SSM Session Manager
-* to connect with instances/servers you need to use EC2 Instance Connect / Session manager
+* to connect with instances/servers you can use:
+    * `EC2 Instance Connect` - doesnt require SSH key cause they will be temporarily uploaded for the session
+    * `Session manager` - no ports required
+    * `SSH` - requires port 22 open in EC2 SG
+* **Fleet Manager** - tool that allows viewing all EC2 Instances with SSM Manager installed

 ## SSM - Other Services
+* `Run Command`
+    * execute document (script) or just run a command
+    * run command across multiple instances (using resource groups)
+    * no need for SSH
+    * Command Output can be:
+        * shown in the AWS Console
+        * sent to S3 Bucket
+        * sent to CloudWatch Logs
+    * send notifications to SNS about command status (In progress, Success, Failed)
+    * intergrated with IAM & CloudTrail
+    * can be invoked by EventBridge
+* `Patch Manager`
+    * automates process of patching managed instances
+    * OS updates, applications updates, security updates
+    * supports EC2 instances and on-premises servers
+    * supports Linux, macOS, Windows
+    * patch on-demand or on a schedule using `Maintenance Windows`
+    * scan instances and generate patch compliance reports
+* `Maintenance Windows`
+    * defines a schedule for when to perform actions on your isntances
+    * example: OS Patch, updating drivers, installing software
+    * mainten window contains:
+        * schedule
+        * duration
+        * set of registered instances
+        * set of registered tasks
+* `Automation`
+    * simplifies common maintenance and deployment tasks of EC2 isntances and other AWS resources
+    * examples: restart instances, create an AMI, EBS snapshot
+    * `Automation Runbook` - SSM Documents to define actions performed on your EC2 isntances or AWS resources (pre-defined or custom)
+    * can be triggered using:
+        * manually using AWS Console, AWS CLI or SDK
+        * Amazon EventBridge
+        * on a schedule using maintenance windows
+        * by AWS Config for rules remediations

 ## AWS Cost Explorer